Ralith/carchive/README.md

 The last 8 bytes of an archive are a little-endian encoding of the number `n` of key-value pairs encoded.
 Immediately preceding that is the index: a list of `n` unpadded `(key, start, length)` tuples, where `key` is a byte string of constant length known to the application.
 Entries are ordered by `key`, `start` represents the offset from the beginning of the archive at which the corresponding value begins, and `length` represents the length of the value in bytes.
+Unstructured extension data can be stored immediately prior to the index.